-- Click the gear icon on the left-bottom corner of the tile:
+- Click the gear icon on top of the tile:

-2. Or enter press release and from the level of Story Creator click the gear icon available on the left navigation bar
+2. Or enter press release with the pencil icon and from the level of Press Release Creator and click the Settings option available on the left navigation bar

 3. In the press release settings choose the SEO tab: